Registrations is free but mandatory – deadline: 8 March 2023 20 March 2023! See our registration form.

 Renewable energies produce electricity depending on the weather, and it is consumed at demand.
 Their development must then be supported by storage systems, among which battery energy storage systems (BESS) are very competitive.
 Different revenue streams exist for BESS, yet none is sufficient in itself to reach economic viability.

-Eol Robotics is a startup project from INRIA, that is developing a web app for recommendations on the electricity trading markets.
+Eol Robotics is a startup project from Inria, that is developing a web app for recommendations on the electricity trading markets.
 We will present our work to make BESS business profitable.

 Session: Eco-responsability, sustainability and high-innovation are still compatible? and what are the alternatives?